raystack/dagger/docs/reference/udfs.md

 * Contract:
   * **String** ByteToString(ByteString byteField)
 * Functionality:
-  * Given an ByteString, this UDF converts to String
+  * Given a ByteString, this UDF converts to String
 * Example:

 ```